stat6250-s17/course-questions-wiki/week-05/README.md

 * *Question (aalshehry−stat6250):* Why does Fileref statement lose its information after ending SAS session?
 - Question (yyan11−stat6250): How to view active filerefs?
 - Answer (yyan11−stat6250): Like librefs, the filerefs currently defined for your SAS session are listed in the SAS Explorer window.
 To view details about a referenced file, double-click File Shortcuts (or select File Shortcuts and then Open from the pop-up menu).
 Then select View→Details.
 Information for each file (name, size, type, and host path name) is listed.
+- Question (meisenbach-stat6250): Can you save filenames permanently?